 Typical welding cycle within – 150 s

-Advantages of flash welding:
+The advantages of flash welding:

 3. Reduces maintenance costs